Cryptocurrency: Blockchain

 The validity of each cryptocurrency's coins is provided by a blockchain.
 A blockchain is a continuously growing list of records, called blocks, which are linked and secured using cryptography.
 Each block typically contains a hash pointer as a link to a previous block, a timestamp, and transaction data.
 By design, blockchains are inherently resistant to modification of the data.
 A blockchain is "an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way".

 For use as a distributed ledger, a blockchain is typically managed by a peer-to-peer network collectively adhering to a protocol for validating new blocks.
 Once recorded, the data in any given block cannot be altered retroactively without the alteration of all subsequent blocks, which requires collusion of the network majority.

 Blockchains are secure by design and are an example of a distributed computing system with high Byzantine fault tolerance.
 Decentralized consensus has therefore been achieved with a blockchain.

 Nodes

-A node is a computer that connects to a cryptocurrency network.
+A "node" is a computer that connects to a cryptocurrency network.
 The node supports the cryptocurrency's network through either relaying transactions, validation, or hosting a copy of the blockchain.
 In terms of relaying transactions, each network computer (node) has a copy of the blockchain of the cryptocurrency it supports.
 When a transaction is made, the node creating the transaction broadcasts details of the transaction using encryption to other nodes throughout the node network so that the transaction (and every other transaction) is known.

-Node owners are either volunteers, those hosted by the organization or body responsible for developing the cryptocurrency blockchain network technology, or those who are enticed to host a node to receive rewards from hosting the node network.
+Node owners are either volunteers, those hosted by the organization or body developing the technology, or those incentivised by rewards from the node network.